Brandman Style Guide for Writing

 Doctor/Ph.D.
 See Titles.

 doctorate/doctoral.
 Doctorate is a noun, and doctoral is an adjective.
 Ex: She earned her doctorate in comparative literature.
 He is a doctoral student in history.
-But uppercase when referring to the formal degree awarded by Brandman: Doctorate of Education.
-Use on first reference followed by (Ed.D.).
-Ed.D. can stand alone in subsequent references.
-While earning a Doctorate of Education (Ed.D.) in organizational leadership, Joe Smith commuted from Spain.
+But uppercase and use Doctor when referring to the formal degree awarded by Brandman: Doctor of Education in Organizational Leadership.
+Doctor of Nursing Practice (DNP).
+Ed.D. and DNP can stand alone in subsequent references.
+While earning a Doctor of Education (Ed.D.), Joe Smith commuted from Spain.
 His Ed.D. program introduced him to new ways of thinking.

 dollar.
 Always lowercase.
 Use figures and $ in all cases except casual references.
 Ex: Dollars are flowing into the project.
 For specified amounts, the word takes a singular verb.
 Ex: He said $500,000 is what they want.
 If the amount exceeds one million, use a dollar sign and the word million.
 Ex: They made a generous gift of $2.5 million.
 See also Numbers.